-Critical accounting judgments are accounting policies that have been identified as being complex or involving subjective judgments or assessments.
-Other accounting estimates and judgments include functional currency determination, impairment of exploration and evaluation assets, valuation of share-based payments and income tax assets.
+Accounting estimates and judgments include recoverability of exploration and evaluation costs, impairment of exploration and evaluation assets, valuation of share-based payments and income tax assets.

 e) Foreign currencies

 The Company assesses functional currency on an entity-by-entity basis based on the related fact pattern; however, the presentation currency used in these financial statements is determined at management's discretion.